Private Dinner in Chiang Mai | Authentic Flavors of Myanmar | Viajera en Tailandia

 The evening takes place in a private venue in Chiang Mai, set up exclusively for your group.
 The table serves as the focal point of the gathering and is accompanied by the flavors of Myanmar.

-The hosts serve the courses throughout the evening, maintaining a leisurely pace between each course.
+The hosts serve the dishes throughout the evening, maintaining a leisurely pace between each course.
 Dinner unfolds continuously, with moments to chat, share, and enjoy the company of the group around the table.
 The atmosphere is calm and intimate, with the experience flowing seamlessly between the food, conversation, and time spent together.

 What are you supporting through this experience?